augmented-os/augmented-os/docs/architecture/schemas/test_definitions.md

-# Tests
+# Test Definitions

 ## Overview

-Test definitions provide:
+Test definitions provide templates for validating tasks and workflows.
+They are designed to:

-* Reusable test cases for tasks and workflows
+* Define reusable test cases for tasks and workflows
-* Input/output validation
+* Specify input data and expected outputs
-* Mock data and behaviors
+* Configure mock data and behaviors for dependencies
-* State assertions
+* Set up state assertions to validate execution
-* Error scenario testing
+* Enable systematic error scenario testing

-* #TODO - How are we storing test suites, there’s no mention of this?
+## Key Concepts

+* **Test Definition** - A template that defines a set of test cases for a task or workflow
+* **Test Case** - A single scenario being tested with specific inputs, mocks, and assertions
+* **Mocks** - Simulated responses for dependency tasks to isolate testing
+* **Assertions** - Specific conditions that must be true for a test to pass
+* **Expected Events** - Events that should be emitted during test execution
+* **Expected State** - The expected state after test execution

 ## Test Definition Structure